centaretraining/azuretraining/02-azure-shell.md

 1. Open a PowerShell window.
 You can either open up a PowerShell directly (I recommend using PowerShell ISE) or use an embedded PowerShell window in Visual Studio Code.

+2. Log the CLI into your Azure account using your CUNA credentials.
+Follow the directions from the CLI.

+    ```powershell
+    az login
+    ```

-2. Set the current active subscription you will run your commands against.
+3. Set the current active subscription you will run your commands against.
 First, get a list of all subscriptions you have associated with your account:

     Using the Azure CLI ("az" command)
     ```powershell